G00398258/pands-problem-sheet/README.md

 I researched the Newton Method of estimating square roots as suggested and found the below instructions -
 "Newton’s Method: Let N be any number, then the square root of N can be given by the formula:
 root N = 0.5 * (X + (N / X)) where X is any guess which can be assumed to be N or 1."
 I then had to take some time to understand the logic, and eventually found a way to solve this problem by setting some acceptable parameters around the approximation and using a while loop and if statement to check the output.
+Andrew gave me some feedback over the Easter Break that I could make this program more efficient, but this task had taken me a lot longer than the others, so I decided against going back and trying to rewrite it.

 **References:**
 https://www.geeksforgeeks.org/find-root-of-a-number-using-newtons-method/#:~:text=Let%20N%20be%20any%20number,correct%20square%20root%20of%20N

-## 6) es.py - task for Week 7.
+## 6) es.py - task for Week 7

 **Instructions:**
 "Write a program that reads in a text file and outputs the number of e's it contains.